-Definitely stand by with some water if this becomes the case – and if the vomiting persists over a few days, consider asking your vet for advice.
+Stand by with some water if this becomes the case – and if the vomiting persists over a few days, consider asking your vet for advice.

-In most cases though, your dog will get over eating too many garbanzo beans by lounging around feeling some tummy gurgles and creating a bit of a stink – so maybe keep a window open near your dog’s bed to save you and your family some nasal discomfort!
+In most cases though, your dog will get overeating too many garbanzo beans by lounging around feeling some tummy gurgles and creating a bit of a stink – so maybe keep a window open near your dog’s bed to save you and your family some nasal discomfort!

 If this experience puts your dog off garbanzo beans, you might have to get a little more crafty in keeping them as a part of your dog’s diet.

 Try mashing them into meals or otherwise smuggling them into treats in portions you set personally, to help your dog get the benefits of these surprisingly powerful legumes.